-Bachelor of Technolog BTPH117-18 Physics lab L-0, T-0, P-3 1.5 Credits Pre-requisite (if any): High-school education Course Objectiv ves : The aim and objective of the Physics ab is to provide students t he firsthand experience of • theoretical concepts learnt in theory cour their requirement × • ses so that mey can use a lese in Engineering us per then requirement Laboratory Out comes: At the end of the course, students will be CO1 Able to verify some of the theoretical concepts learnt in the theo ory courses.
-CO2 Trained in carrying out precise measure ements and handling sens vitive equinment 002 Trained in earlying out precise measure tements and handling sens sitive equipment.
-CO3 Introduced to the methods used for est imating and dealing with experimental uncertainties and systematic errors.
-CO4 Learn to draw conclusions from data a nd develop skills in exper rimental design.
-Write a technical report which communi niaataa aaiantifia infamua tion in a clean and accretion CO5 Write a technical report which commu inicates scientific informa tion in a clear and concise manner.
-Detailed Syllabu IS:
+BTPH117-18 Physics lab L-0, T-0, P-3 1.5 Credits Duo mognisito (if o nv).
+High school advection

+Pre-requisite (if any): High-school education

+Course Objectives: The aim and objective of the Physics lab is to provide students the firsthand experience of verifying various theoretical concepts learnt in theory courses so that they can use these in Engineering as per their requirement.

+Laboratory Outcomes: At the end of the course, students will be CO1 Able to verify some of the theoretical concepts learnt in the theory courses.
+CO2 Trained in carrying out precise measurements and handling sensitive equipment.
+CO3 Introduced to the methods used for estimating and dealing with experimental uncertainties and systematic errors.
+CO4 Learn to draw conclusions from data and develop skills in experimental design.
+CO5 Write a technical report which communicates scientific information in a clear and concise manner.